Academician: Taiwan

 In Taiwan, elected members of Academia Sinica are considered academicians.

 Corresponding member

-A related option of membership also exists in some countries—a Corresponding Member is a person who is eminent in respect of scientific results but cannot or does not wish to become a full academy member.
+A related option of membership also exists in some countries—a corresponding member is a person who is eminent in respect of scientific results but cannot or does not wish to become a full academy member.

 One of the reasons for this may be that they live far from the academy and it is inconvenient to often travel to its headquarters.
-It is, for example, the case when the person is not a resident in the country which the academy belongs to.
+It is, for example, the case when the person does not live in the country of the academy.
 For communication, such a scientist uses "correspondence".

-Another possible reason is that the charter or traditions of the academy do not admit election of a person to a full membership, unless they have been a corresponding member for a certain period and has demonstrated additional achievements within this period.
-Because of this, in the Russian Academy of Sciences a corresponding membership is a seen as a lower level of membership as compared to the academicians.
+The charter or traditions of some the academies do not allow election to full membership, until they have been a corresponding member for a certain period and have demonstrated additional achievements within this period.
+Because of this, in the Russian Academy of Sciences a corresponding membership is a seen as a lower level of membership.